Ear Tube Surgery Is a Common Pediatric Procedure

 Most children require general anesthesia, which means they are asleep during surgery.
 Each child who undergoes surgery at Children’s is guaranteed a pediatric anesthesiologist who is trained specifically to manage any issues that could arise while your child is asleep.

 The ear tubes typically remain in place for eight to 15 months or longer.
 Some ear tubes fall out on their own, while others have to be removed by a pediatric ENT surgeon, usually if they’ve been in for more than three years.

 Some facilities can’t guarantee a pediatric anesthesiologist for your child—we do.

 While some hospitals may not be staffed to meet this need, at Children’s, every baby, child and teen receives care from a pediatric anesthesiologist who understands best practices for growing bodies.

-Most children can go home an hour or two after ear tube surgery once they are awake and have recovered from the anesthesia.
+Most children can go home on the same day as the surgery, once they are awake and have recovered from the anesthesia.

 “It’s important to keep your child home from day care or school the day of surgery and have him rest,” Dr. Landry says.
 “Kids usually experience little to no pain after the operation, but your child may be temporarily groggy or have nausea from the anesthesia.”

 - Your child’s ears may drain a small amount of blood-tinged fluid during the first week after surgery.

 - Your child’s ears may feel itchy and “plugged up” for the next two weeks.